TheDHCreator/thedhcreator.github.io/_pages/log.md

 * **Tuesday**: Worked on the Circuits Module for Chip Camp all morning and afternoon.
 Started watching a few of the FPGA Track videos I missed while on honeymoon.
 * **Wednesday**: Worked from home today.
 Continued looking over all my Symbiflow modules to brainstorm changes for Broader Impacts Project.
 I also started reviewing the recent changes in the BFAAST branches.
 * **Thursday**: Started the day by inspecting changes in the PUDC branch of BFASST and I learned about what pull requests are currently active with SymbiFlow.
 I worked at home for the rest of the day catching up on FPGA videos and making a few more changes to my pages.
 * **Friday**: Worked from home today.
-Was finally able to finish my CSV Parser with the help of Jessa Locey.
+Was finally able to finish my CSV Parser over Zoom with the help of Jessa Locey.
 Still need to add Sphinx documentation to it but will do that next week.
 I wrote down my plans for all my SymbiFlow pages and pushed them to the Bootcamp Website to know what I plan to update on them over the next several weeks.
 Planning on working with Jarom for a PUDC test so the current SymbiFlow pull requests can hopefully go through next week.
 Will also start preparing Presentation slides next week.

 ### Week 10: July 5th, 2021

-* **Monday**:
+* **Monday**: Holiday.
+No hours logged.
 * **Tuesday**:
 * **Wednesday**:
 * **Thursday**: